oakesja/elm-plot/readme.md

 arcs for pie charts
 custom bands
-change sets (domain and range) to be model instead of a tuple to clean up code in scales tick marks are off for a linear scale
+change sets (domain and range) to be model instead of a tuple to clean up code in scales

 events
   - [ ] events that require knowledge of where on the plot it was clicked (x, y, band width)